jonseb974/holbertonschool-validation/module3_task2/DEPLOY.md

      First create a file 'health.txt', containing a string example "OK" in the root of the Hugo project.
-     - To access the health check endpoint [http://localhost:1313/health] The endpoint will return the string "OK", in the case of healthy application\n
+     - To access the health check endpoint [http://localhost:1313/health]